 The surface of your tooth is called enamel and covers an underlying layer of dentin.
-Dentin contains nerves that send pain signals to your brain when stimulated by external agents.
+Dentin contains nerves.
+These nerves are the sensors for your brain that detect pain and discomfort.

 The resulting shock of pain is called tooth sensitivity and is a result of thinned or weakened enamel that exposes the dentin to potential stimulants.
 Enamel can wear away due to poor oral hygiene, harsh teeth brushing, or factors beyond a patient’s control, such as aging.
 Once enamel is gone, it cannot regrow on its own.